| Safe Haskell | None |

 instance.

-would be for a type p
+This is what l2Reg would be for a type p if you declare an instance

-of Regularize
+of Regularize with rnorm_2 = norm_2ridge

 = ridgeLinear

-L1 regularization for instances of Metric
+L1 regularization for instances of Metric.
+This will count

 all terms, including any potential bias terms.